viraj-nikam/canvas/readme.md

 > **Note:** The following components are optional features, you are not required to use them.

 **Want to get started fast?** Just run `php artisan canvas:setup` after installing Canvas.
-A `--data` option may also be included in the command to generate demo data.
 Then, navigate your browser to `http://your-app.test/blog` or any other URL that is assigned to your application.
 This command scaffolds a default frontend for your entire blog!

 If you want to include [Unsplash](https://unsplash.com) images in your post content, set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications).
 Grab your access key and update `config/canvas.php`: